 Hong Kong Bakery

 It doesn’t take long to notice the premium on space in Hong Kong.
-A family will squeeze itself into a 500 square foot apartment with a purchase price of a staggering $1.5 million dollars.
-You can imagine the difficulty making ends meet running a small business under those conditions.
+A family will squeeze itself into a 500-square-foot apartment with a purchase price of a staggering $1.5 million.
+You can imagine the difficulty of making ends meet by running a small business under those conditions.

 Hong Kong Noodle and Wonton Soup